-To submit a Program-based Reconsideration Request, please complete the form on the following page and send it electronically to your Case Manager or by postal mail.
+To submit a Program-based Reconsideration Request, please complete the form on the following page and send it to your Case Manager by email or postal mail to the addresses provided in program determinations.
 Please note that the Program-based Reconsideration Requests submitted by mail must be postmarked within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.